I’M NEW HERE

 Carers are welcome to stay in the creche if it helps their child.

-At the 5pm service kids and adults join us at the start of the service, and then the children go to Sunday School and SSS for about 20 minutes.
+At the 10am service, kids and adults join us at the start of the service, and then the children go to Sunday School and SSS for the rest of the service.

 At Corrimal Anglican all our leaders receive training, and have child protection qualifications.